wuyuanpei/TCPFishnet/README.md

 - GitHub repo: https://github.com/wuyuanpei/TCPFishnet

 + The first section of the report discusses the implementation details
++ The second section describes the finite state machine of the protocol
-+ The second section answers the discussion questions
++ The third section answers the discussion questions
 + The last section shows all the experiments and traces

 ## Implementing the protocol (Go-Back-N with AIMD/Cubic) and socket API